rust-lang/rfcs/text/0000-cargo-test-coverage.md

 in code quality and correctness.
 Currently, in order to get instrumentation based code coverage, a Rust developer would have to either update the `RUSTFLAGS` environment variable or Cargo manifest keys with `-C instrument-coverage`.
-This would automatically enable instrumentation of all Rust crates within the dependency graph, not just the top level crate.
+This would automatically enable instrumentation of all Rust crates within the dependency graph, not just the current crate.
 Instrumenting all crates including transitive dependencies does not help the developer ensure test coverage for the crates they actually want to test.
 This also adds unnecessary work for both the Rust compiler and codegen backend, `LLVM` in this case, to instrument all libraries as opposed to the subset a Rust developer actually cares about.
+This support is currently limited to the `LLVM` codegen backend and will have no effect when another codegen backend is used.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation